 Working cooperatively within the Inspection Services Department, a team of Public Health and Inspection professionals are responsible for protecting the public's health, disease control and prevention, as well as promoting sanitary living conditions to ensure the maximum quality of life for residents and visitors in the Town of Amherst.

-In conjunction with the Board of Health, Inspection Services issues a variety of licenses and permits pertaining to public health and safety.
-These licenses and permits range from food and tobacco licenses, or recreational camp and septic system permits.
+In conjunction with the Board of Health, Inspection Services issues a variety of permits and licenses pertaining to public health and safety.
+The licenses and permits range from food and tobacco licenses to recreational camp and septic system permits.
 Any fees associated with a license or permit is due with your application and are payable by check to The Town of Amherst.

-Health Licenses are considered an annual license and must be renewed before January 1 of each calendar year.
+Health Licenses are considered annual and must be renewed before January 1 of each calendar year.

 Body Arts Licenses

 Mobile Food Operations (PDF)

 Tanning Salon License (PDF)

 Workers Compensation (PDF)

 Health Permits are not renewable.
 Health Permits are often issued for a specific time period in conjunction with a special event or project.